PedroMMFHenriques/jeraptha_v2/README.md

 ## Introduction

-Welcome to **[Your Bot's Name]**, a Discord bot designed to make your server more engaging with a collection of fun games, alongside robust database-backed functionality.
-Built with [Node.js/Python] and using the [Discord API](https://discord.com/developers/docs/intro), this bot is perfect for adding interactive games and custom features to your community.
+Welcome to Jeraptha_V2, a Discord bot that adds a collection of fun games alongside a virtual economy.

+Built with Python using the [Discord API](https://discord.com/developers/docs/intro).

 ## Features

-- 🎮 Multiple interactive games
+- 🎮 Daily games (Wordle-like Beetdle)
+- 🎲 Gambling games (Blackjack, Roulette, Chinchirorin)
-- 📊 Data stored with a robust database system
+- 📊 Virtual economy with leaderboards and rewards
-- 🔨 Server management tools
-- 💬 Customizable commands for server admins
-- And much more!

-## Games and Commands
+## Games

 This bot includes several mini-games that can be played directly in your Discord server.
-Each game has its own set of commands to start, play, and manage the game.
+Each game has its own set of commands to start, play, and manage it.
 Here's a breakdown:

-### 1. **Game 1: Trivia**
+### 1. **Beetdle**

-Test your knowledge with this trivia game!
+Test your English proficiency with this Wordle-like game!

-- `!trivia start`: Starts a new trivia session.
-- `!trivia answer [your answer]`: Submit an answer for the current question.
-- `!trivia leaderboard`: Check the current trivia leaderboard.
+Players will need to guess a word from a dictionary database.
+With each guess, the correct letters and positions will be displayed to the user in order to help find the selected word.

-**Description**: Players will receive questions from a trivia database.
-The bot tracks correct answers and maintains a leaderboard to encourage competition among server members.
+The first word of the day is the same for every user in the server, and is worth extra points.
+The bot tracks correct answers and maintains a leaderboard.

-### 2. **Game 2: Hangman**

-Classic hangman game where players guess letters to reveal a word.

-- `!hangman start`: Start a new hangman game.
+- `/beetdle guess [your_guess]`: Starts a new Beetdle game or continues the current game.
-- `!hangman guess [letter]`: Guess a letter.
-- `!hangman stop`: End the current game.
+- `/beetdle remind`: Remind yourself the previous guesses for the current word.

-**Description**: The bot generates a random word, and players try to guess the word by suggesting letters within a limited number of tries.
+- `/leaderboard Beetdle Daily`: Display the total daily wins for each user.
+- `/leaderboard Beetdle Total`: Display the total wins for each user.

+### 2. **Roulette**

+Classic european roulette game.
+Play alone or create a lobby with other users.

+- `/roulette start [betting_time]`: Start a new lobby of roulette.
+You may select the time for making bets.
+- `/roulette bet [amount] [option] [sub_option]`: Insert your bet amount, your bet option (color, dozen, number...) and corresponding sub option (red, 2nd dozen, 14...).

-### 3. **Game 3: Tic-Tac-Toe**
+### 3. **Blackjack**

-Play a friendly game of Tic-Tac-Toe with another player.

-- `!tictactoe [@opponent]`: Challenge another player to Tic-Tac-Toe.
-- `!tictactoe move [position]`: Make a move on the grid (positions 1-9).
-- `!tictactoe end`: End the current game.

-**Description**: Players take turns placing their marks (X or O) on a 3x3 grid.
-The first player to align three of their marks in a row wins.
+Standard blackjack game.
+Play alone or create a lobby with other users.
+- `/blackjack start [wait_time]`: Start a new lobby of blackjack.
+You may select the time for making bets.
+- `/blackjack bet [amount]`: Insert your bet amount.
+- In your turn, you can make the following commands, if they are available: `hit`, `stand`, `double`, `split`.

-### 4. **Game 4: Rock-Paper-Scissors**
+### 4. **Chinchirorin**

-Challenge your friends to a quick game of Rock-Paper-Scissors.
+A dice game in which you roll 3 dice and try to get a scoring hand.

-- `!rps [rock/paper/scissors]`: Play a round of Rock-Paper-Scissors.
+- `/chinchirorin play [bet_amount]`: Play a round of Chinchirorin and place your bet.
-- `!rps stats`: View your win/loss stats.

-**Description**: Simple and fun!
-The bot will announce a winner based on the choices of each player.
+- `/chinchirorin ruleset`: Check the rules of the game.

+## Rewards, Leaderboards and other commands

+### Rewards
+ - Daily
+ - Lootbox
+ - Punishments

+### Leaderboards

+### Help

 ---